Pilot Studies Award Program

 Integrative health research projects currently not funded and aimed at obtaining preliminary results for a full application for extramural funds will be given priority.
 Emphasis will be placed on innovation and transformative potential of submitted proposals.
 The content of proposals, while linked to applicants’ current research, should demonstrate a clear evolution towards novel, relevant, and untested research areas.
 An integrative health research project is defined as any project aimed at gathering evidence related to integrative approaches or therapies.

 Integrative approaches can be multimodal and address lifestyle related interventions (e.g., nutrition, etc.) and behaviors.
 Integrative therapies, as defined by NIH, include use of natural products (e.g., botanicals, dietary supplements, and probiotics) and mind and body approaches [mind/brain-focused practices (e.g., meditation, hypnosis), body-based approaches (e.g., acupuncture, massage), meditative exercise (e.g., yoga, tai chi), and art and music therapies].
-In addition to integrative health research studies, these awards are also open to proposals that pilot new methodologies to assess multimodal approach to integrative or whole person care.
+In addition to integrative health research studies, these awards are also open to proposals that pilot new methodologies to assess multimodal approaches to integrative or whole person care.

 Owing to the short timeframe of the awards, no projects requiring an IND or an IDE will be considered for funding.